Welcome to the new Salesforce UI – Salesforce Lightning Experience

 - The Activity Timeline icons are NOT customizable

-Bring your new reps quickly up to speed with guided sales process
+Bring your new reps quickly up to speed with the guided sales process

 - Sales Path – known already from Salesforce1.
 To set up a sales path, you need to select the record type and the appropriate stages are automatically pulled into the sales path.
 After that, you need to specify the fields that need to be completed for each stage, along with some other relevant information.